-The graduate program in computer science is designed for students interested in pursuing computer science theoretically as well as practically at an advanced level.Three concentrations within the M.S. in Computer Science allows for the study of complementary areas that are computer intensive.
-(Concentrations within the M.S. in Computer Science are discussed below.)
-The program is designed to emphasize the foundations and concepts of computer science as well as to introduce students to the new and developing areas of computer science.
-Concepts are developed rather than just routine programming skills.
-The program prepares students for professional work in the design and implementation of software systems, data base systems, operating systems, artificial intelligence, graphics, image processing, parallel processing, simulation, and algorithms for discrete and continuous structures that will aid in the solution of problems in science and business.
-The curriculum is designed to allow students to develop the skills needed to achieve leadership positions in business, industry, and government in computer science or related fields where computer science has become an important tool.
-The program is also designed to prepare teachers of computer science at the middle school, high school and two year college levels.
+The graduate program in computer science is designed for students interested in pursuing computer science theoretically as well as practically at an advanced level.
+While introducing students to newly developing areas of computer science, this program emphasizes the foundations and concepts of the field.
+Concepts are developed rather than routine programming skills.
+Students are prepared for professional work in the design and implementation of software systems, data base systems, operating systems, artificial intelligence, expert systems, graphics, simulation and algorithms for discrete and continuous structures that will aid in the solution of problems encountered in the scientific and business sector.
+The curriculum is designed to allow students to develop skills needed to achieve leadership positions in business, industry, and government in computer science or in related fields that are computer science intensive.
+The program also prepares teachers of computer science at the two year college, high school and middle school levels.

 The graduate program in computer science began in 1978.
-At present there are fourteen full time faculty members teaching computer science courses.
-The special interests of the faculty include algorithms, artificial intelligence, automata theory, chaos theory, complexity theory, data bases, data mining, data warehousing, expert systems, graphics, image processing, machine organization, architecture and hardware, design and management information systems, neural networks, operating systems, object-oriented programming, parallel processing, program verification, robotics, scientific computing, security, software engineering, and telecommunications.
+At present, there are 12 full-time faculty in the Department of Computer Science.
+The special interests of the faculty include algorithms, artificial intelligence, automata theory, automated theorem proving, bioengineering, compilers, computer science education, complexity theory, computational linguistics, computational logic, cryptography, databases, data mining and knowledge discovery, design and management of information systems, expert systems, fault-tolerant computing, graphics, machine organization and architecture, neural networks, non-linear phenomena and fuzzy logic, operating systems, parallel and distributed computing, program verification, pixel and image processing, robotics, software engineering, scientific computing, and telecommunications.
 The department has the advantage of having professional computer scientists as both faculty and visiting specialists.
-The visiting specialists are drawn from the aerospace, chemical and pharmaceutical industries.
-This mix of faculty affords the students the opportunity to obtain an education in practical and theoretical aspects of computer science.
+The visiting specialists are drawn from the aerospace, chemical, computer, and pharmaceutical industries.
+This mix of faculty affords students the opportunity to obtain an education in both the practical and theoretical aspects of computer science.

 - M.S. in Computer Science

-- M.S. in Computer Science - Information Technology Concentration
+- M.S. in Information Technology

 - Certificate in Computational Linguistics